ksumngs/yavsap/docs/parameters.rst

 Default  15
 ======== ======

 The minimum quality to keep a base in the trailing end of a read.
+If set to ``0``, TRAILING trimming is disabled.

 Corresponds to the |TRAILING option of Trimmomatic|_.